ZhangXixiang/llm-sse-mcp-demo-2025/README.md

-# LLM SSE MCP Demo
+# LLM SSE MCP with Observability (Prometheus/Metrics, Tempo/Traces, Loki/Logs, Grafana)

 This project demonstrates the integration between LLM clients and MCP (Model Context Protocol) servers using Server-Sent Events (SSE) for real-time communication.
 It consists of three Spring Boot applications that showcase OAuth 2.0 security, tool calling capabilities with various LLM models, and secure authentication services.